moturkmani/Win11GlitchyIndexerFix/README.md

 ## 📄 License

-This project is licensed under the [MIT License]— do whatever you like with it, just keep the copyright notice. 🙌
+This project is licensed under the MIT License do whatever you like with it, just keep the copyright notice. 🙌

 ---